 It is important to remember that not everyone who inherits a gene mutation will develop cancer.
 A person with a mutation only has an increased risk of developing cancer.
-He/she has not inherited the cancer itself.
+He/she has not inherited the cancer itself

-Speak to your physician, genetic counselor, and/or geneticist about your family's medical history.
-They can determine your level of risk and answer any other questions you may have.
+Speak to your health care provider about your personal and family history of cancer.
+Your health care provider can determine your level of risk and can answer any other questions you may have.